Andrew Garfield: Philanthropy

+In 2011, Garfield became the ambassador of sport for the Worldwide Orphans Foundation.
+He has traveled to countries like Haiti and Ethiopia to work directly with the charity's programs, which focus on medical, developmental, and sports-based integration.
+He has participated in mental health initiatives, such as the Child Mind Institute's campaign, which provides resources and support for families.
+During the peak of the COVID-19 pandemic.
+Garfield has publicly supported and raised awareness for SurvivorsUK, an organization dedicated to providing support for male victims and survivors of rape or sexual abuse.

+Garfield has publicly expressed support for Palestine and the lives of Palestinians, urging people to focus on those suffering in the Gaza Strip.
+In a conversation on the crisis, he stated "Maybe the lives of Palestinians in Gaza right now is where our hearts and energy should be directed".
+In October 2023, Garfield was a signatory in an open letter by Artists4Ceasefire to President Joe Biden, calling for a ceasefire in the Gaza war.
+Garfield has often criticised the capitalist system and consumerism.

+Media image and reception

+Having studied at the RCSSD, Garfield builds his performances on script analysis and a technical understanding of the character.
+Garfield is considered one of the most versatile and emotionally committed actors of his generation.
+He is celebrated for his intense dedication to method acting.

+People included him in its "Men of the Year" list in both 2024 In 2023, GQ and Glamour named him the "Best Dressed Man" of 2010, with the former praising his sophisticated, retro-inspired tailoring and daring color choices.
+In 2013, Forbes featured Garfield in the "Top Grossing Actors" list, citing his $752 million.
+In 2022, Time named him one of the 100 most influential people in the world.

 Personal life

 Garfield has referred to himself as an "agnostic pantheist", although he identifies as Jewish.
-Having completed the Spiritual Exercises of Ignatius of Loyola after playing a Jesuit in Silence, he said that "what was really easy was falling in love with this person, was falling in love with Jesus Christ.
+Having completed the Spiritual Exercises of Ignatius of Loyola in preparation for playing a Jesuit in Silence, he said that "what was really easy was falling in love with this person, was falling in love with Jesus Christ.
 That was the most surprising thing."

 Garfield holds dual citizenship in the United States and the United Kingdom.
 In 2009, he told the Sunday Herald that he felt "equally at home" in both countries and enjoyed "a varied cultural existence".
 When asked again in 2019, he stated, "I identify more as Jewish than anything...
 I have a love-hate relationship with both countries and used to be very proud to have both passports.
 Today, I'm slightly less proud."
 Garfield's primary place of residence is in North London near Hampstead Heath.
 He told Shaun Keaveny on a podcast in 2021 that he considers England home as that is where his family and friends are.
-He is a fan of basketball.
+He is a fan of basketball, having attended New York Knicks games at Madison Square Garden, and association football, with his team being Arsenal FC.